QuangPham2404/Blink-Detection-Using-Adaptive-Eye-Aspect-Ratio/README.md

 **_c.
 Evaluation process:_**

 This project also includes programs to retrieve the performance metrics, including Precision, Recall, F1-score, and Accuracy of each model.
 There's a program to create the custom evaluation video dataset "RealWorldBlink"; a program to process the videos in the dataset; a program to carry out the calibration process; and a program to deploy each model on the evaluation dataset and retrieve the True Postitive (TP), False Postitive (FP), True Negative (TN), and False Negative (FN).
 After that, there is a program to calculate the performance metrics based on the previously collected TP, FP, TN, FN.
+These programs are stored in the folder "performance_evaluation."

 **Project progress update:**